henrikbak/docker-basic/README.md

 # Docker Basic

-A basic Docker setup with Nginx and PHP.
+A basic Docker setup with Nginx, PHP and Mysql.

 ## Getting started:
 ```